James P. Cannon: Cannon's turn to Trotskyism

 In the summer of 1937, Cannon returned to New York from California, where he conducted organizational activities which led to the formation of the Socialist Workers Party at a convention held from December 31, 1937, to January 3, 1938.
-Jim Cannon was elected as the group's first National Secretary.
-James Cannon latter wrote that, our round trip through the Socialist party had resulted in gains all along the line.
-We formed the Socialist Workers Party and began once again an independent struggle with good prospects and good hopes".
+Cannon was elected as the group's first National Secretary.
+James Cannon later wrote that "Our 'round trip' through the Socialist Party had resulted in gains all along the line.
+We formed the Socialist Workers Party...and began once again an independent struggle with good prospects and good hopes".